pirl/pirl-docs/content/PirlCloud/masternodes/Premium Masternodes/Setup Pirl Masternode Using Nautilus Wallet and OneClick (Recommended)/_index.en.md

  - You can use your Nautilus created UTC file and password to extract your private key.
  - You can use your private key instead of the UTC file + Password to access your wallet and withdraw your funds in case of an emergency.
 * **20,001 Pirl available in your wallet for Premium MN**
  - There’s no getting around it, you will need to somehow get twenty thousand PIRL into a wallet.
+ - And 1 or 0,5 for gas to interact with the contract.
  - You can mine Pirl by using one of the official pools available here: https://pirl.io/en/pools/.
  - You can also buy Pirl on one of the Pirl exchanges.
 I recommend https://www.cryptopia.co.nz/ as a safe and reliable exchange.
- - There is also the “OTC” (over the counter)

 ## Poseidon Wallet Identity Verification